World Turning

 "World Turning" is a song written by Christine McVie and Lindsey Buckingham for the British/American rock band Fleetwood Mac's tenth album, Fleetwood Mac.
+Fleetwood Mac took inspiration from a song included on their 1968 debut album titled "The World Keeps on Turning" and reworked it for their 1975 album.
+The band has since performed "World Turning" live on several concert tours, often with an extended drum solo.

 Background

-While the song was written in 1975, its roots date back to 1968.
-Fleetwood Mac's first album, which was also titled Fleetwood Mac, contained a track titled "The World Keeps on Turning", written by founding member Peter Green.
-The band reworked the song, and the title was later truncated to "World Turning".
+The origins of "World Turning" date back to 1968 when Fleetwood Mac's first album, titled Fleetwood Mac, was released.
+One of the tracks included on the album was "The World Keep on Turning", which was written by founding member Peter Green.
+The band reinterpreted this song for the 1975 Fleetwood Mac sessions and truncated the title of their updated version to "World Turning".
+Fleetwood referred to the song as "an intersection of both eras of the band".

 Unlike other songs on the album, "World Turning" was a collaboration with two Fleetwood Mac members: keyboardist Christine McVie, and guitarist Lindsey Buckingham.
-Producer Keith Olsen claimed that Stevie Nicks was initially jealous over her lack of involvement in the writing process, but eventually "got over it".
-Since its first appearance on Fleetwood Mac, "World Turning" has appeared on every concert tour.
+Keith Olsen, who produced Fleetwood Mac's 1975 self-titled album, claimed that Stevie Nicks was initially jealous over her lack of involvement in the writing process, and said that she eventually "got over it".
+Nicks confirmed the matter in an interview with Spin magazine, saying that "I remember getting very upset when I realised he and Christine had written 'World Turning'.
+I had been with Lindsey all these years, and we had never written a song together."

 Buckingham used two guitars on the track: a Fender Telecaster electric guitar and a Dobro, a resonator guitar that produces sound through one or more metal cones.
-He also had his low E string tuned down to a D.

-Both the studio and live recordings make use of a talking drum.
-A Nigerian musician gave Mick Fleetwood a custom talking drum that would appear onstage for every Fleetwood Mac tour since 1969.
+He also had his low E string tuned down to a D. Mick Fleetwood played a talking drum on both the studio recording and subsequent live renditions of the song.
+A Nigerian musician named Speedy made a red talking drum for Fleetwood, which he included in his equipment setup for every Fleetwood Mac tour since 1969.

-Starting in 1987, on the band's Tango in the Night Tour, the band would perform an epic 10-minute live version of the song that would include a percussion section in the middle largely performed by Mick Fleetwood.
-Accompanied by the African percussionist Isaac Asanté, Fleetwood started off the section with his drum kit before then moving to the front of the stage with a conga drum, and then started using a "drum vest" utilising MIDI.
+"World Turning" has appeared on most of the band's concert tours from the Fleetwood Mac tour onwards.
+Starting with their Shake the Cage Tour in 1987, the band performed an extended live version that showcased Fleetwood's drumming.
+For this tour Fleetwood's drum solo was augmented with additional percussion from Asante and a solo played by Fleetwood on a "drum vest" utilising MIDI.
 The vest, which was connected to an amplifier, had five touch-activated pads that produced various sampled noises such as bells, screams, horns, and shattering glass.
+Fleetwood continued to incorporate the drum vest solo through the 2003–2004 Say You Will Tour.
+Performances on the 2018–2019 An Evening with Fleetwood Mac Tour lasted over ten minutes that featured both a talking drum solo and a call and response section.